-R in business
+R programming in business

 R originated as an open-source version of the S programming language in the 90s.
 Since then, it has gained the support of a number of companies, most notably RStudio and Revolution Analytics which created tools, packages, and services related to the language.
 But it isn't limited to these more specialized companies; R also has support from large companies that power some of the largest relational databases in the world.
 Oracle, for one, has incorporated R into its offerings.
 Earlier this year Microsoft acquired Revolution Analytics and is including the language in SQLServer 2016.
 SQLServer administrators and .NET developers now have R at their fingertips, installed with their standard platform tools.

-R in higher education
+R programming in higher education

 Here’s a fun fact: R originated in academia.
 Ross Ihaka and Robert Gentleman at the University of Auckland in New Zealand created it, and it’s been widely adopted in graduate programs that include intensive statistical study.
 R has also been used in Massive open online courses (MOOCs) such as the Coursera Data Science Program and in courses here at Pluralsight (including my own on R and RStudio).
 Folks taking graduate studies that involve crunching data are bound to encounter R, and like many other technologies, its introduction in schools leads naturally to its wider adoption in industry.
 R’s presence in higher education is confirmation of the demand for these skills in business settings.